 Among others, the Audit Committee is responsible to the classification and approval of certain interested party transactions and to monitor the failure in the business of the company.

 The Remuneration Committee will be responsible for determining and agreeing with the Board the framework or broad policy for the remuneration of the Company’s executive directors, (including the chairman of the Board (where executive, or when receiving compensation for his chairmanship) and certain other members of the executive and senior management and to approve their remuneration (in addition to all other required approvals under the Israeli Companies Law).
 The Remuneration Committee will also make recommendations to the Board on proposals for the granting of share options and other equity incentives pursuant to any employee share option scheme or equity incentive plans in operation from time to time.

 The Remuneration Committee will meet as and when necessary, but at least twice each year.
 The members of the Remuneration Committee shall include a minimum of two non-executive directors, Shereen El Zarkani, Tom Hutton and Guy Mason (as chairman).
 The Companies Law set forth the duties and responsibilities of the Remuneration Committee and the qualification to serve as a member in the committee, including that all members must be Directors.

 The Nominations Committee will be responsible for reviewing the structure, size and composition of the Board, preparing a description of the role and capabilities required for a particular appointment and identifying and nominating candidates to fill Board positions as and when they arise.

-The Nominations Committee will meet as and when necessary, but at least twice each year.
+The Nominations Committee will meet as and when necessary, but at least once each year.

 The members of the Nominations Committee shall include at least one non-executive director, Tom Hutton and Stuart Kilpatrick and The Lord Browne of Madingley (as chairman).